J. Landis Martin

 Mr. Martin was Chairman and CEO of Titanium Metals Corporation (TIMET)(formerly NYSE: TIE).
 Under Mr. Martin’s leadership, TIMET’s equity value increased from $20 million to more than $3.5 billion.
 In addition, Mr. Martin was CEO and President of NL Industries, Inc., a specialty chemical producer that also owned Baroid Corporation, a diversified oilfield service business with revenue in excess of $1 billion.
 Prior to NL Industries, Inc., Mr. Martin was a partner with the national law firm of Kirkland & Ellis.

 Mr. Martin is a founding director and Chairman of the Board of Crown Castle International Corp.
 (NYSE: CCI), the largest owner and operator of wireless communication sites in the U.S. He is also the lead director of Apartment Investment Management Company (NYSE: AIV) and Intrepid Potash (NYSE: IPI).

 Mr. Martin is the Chairman of the Board of Directors at Northwestern University and Chairman of the Board of the Denver Art Museum.

 Mr. Martin holds a J.D. degree, cum laude, from Northwestern University School of Law and a B.S. in Business Administration from Northwestern University.
 He served in the U.S. Army and was born in Grand Island, Nebraska, which is situated on the north bank of the Platte River.
-He and his wife have three children and four grandchildren.
+He and his wife have three children and seven grandchildren.